Made in the USA with American Steel & Labor

 - Leg roller pad provides the articulation necessary for proper form.

 The Performance Series Reverse Back Extension is supplied with a 200-pound weight stack in 10-pound increments.
 A weight stack upgrade of 250 pounds is available.
 Tough but smooth pillow block bearings feature grease fittings for easy maintenance.
 PowerMax pulleys prolong cable life and use shielded bearings for long lasting, smooth action.
 The cam plate features a thick, chrome-plated pop pin plate for easy, smooth adjustments time and time again.

 Advantages over similar pieces from the competition:

 - The swing arm is constantly under tension, preventing a swinging momentum from building.
 It also requires the user to exert just as much effort on the tenth rep as on the first to lift the pendulum upward.

 - The swing arm is constantly being drawn forward, which means the lower back stretch that is important for rehabilitation is always present, and arguably even more consistent, than in plate-loaded designs.

-Note: This item was previously known as the Varsity Reverse Back Extension
+Note: This item was previously known as the Varsity Reverse Back Extension.
+This machine features a 20 lb counterbalance to offset the weight of the roller pad and lever arm.

 This item is featured in a blog post.
 Read it here.